 - Agriculturally adapted production techniques.

-From grey to colourful
+From grey to green

 So far, conventional measures, also known as grey infrastructure, have been used to counter the effects of climate change.
 Grey infrastructure includes breakwaters and dams against floods, or air conditioning against heat waves.
 In contrast to grey measures, most ecosystem-based adaptations are more cost-effective, longer-lasting and have multiple co-benefits.
 Infrastructure measures, such as afforestation, urban greening and ecosystem connectivity, protect the climate, act as carbon reservoirs and contribute to biodiversity conservation.
 They also have a high aesthetic value, serve as recreational spaces and thus promote the health and well-being of the population.